LTUC/amman-dotnet-401d2/Curriculum/Class12/LAB.md

 	1. Add Validation
 	1. Examine the Details and Delete Methods

-1. Add Css and html to your copmleted Movie Library site.
+1. Add Css and html to your completed Movie Library site.
 Restructure your `HomeController` to be more customized to your creativity.

 ## Tests
 No tests are required for this lab.